Cghlewis/crystal_site/content/blog/joins/index.markdown

 <p class="caption">Figure 15: Example datasets</p>
 </div>

-Again, we could combine this data in multiple ways, but here we are going to append the two waves of data into long format, and then horizontally join the school data using a left join.
+Again, we could combine this data in multiple ways, but here we are going to
+- First, append the two waves of data into long format.
+- Then, horizontally join the school data using a left join.

 1\.
 Append within teacher data.